My All-Time Favorite Trails in Mt. Rainier National Park

 • Difficulty: Moderate

-This route doubles your pleasure with visits to both a clear alpine lake and a scenic vista from an old fire lookout station.
+I love this unique route that offers a stop at a clear alpine lake AND a scenic vista from an old fire lookout station.
 Eunice Lake is a blue gem nestled among the meadows and a perfect place to cool off during a hot summer hike.
-And Tolmie Peak provides astoundingly clear 360-degree views of Mount Rainier and the Central Cascades, making it one of the best Mt Rainier hikes.
+And Tolmie Peak provides astoundingly clear 360-degree views of Mount Rainier and the Central Cascades, making it one of the top Mt Rainier hikes.

 The trail meanders about 1.75 miles from the Mowich Lake trailhead to Ipsut Pass (5,100 feet) before traversing through stands of forest and broad meadows to the shores of Eunice Lake.
 From the lake, you can clearly see your destination overhead.
 The trail climbs steadily from the lake to the summit of Tolmie Peak and the old disused but still sturdy fire lookout cabin at the crest.